informalsystems/reactor-experiments/README.md

 * A stripped-down, simulated version of a full Tendermint node (probably the most meaningful option, but most likely the most difficult and time-consuming to implement)
+* An implementation of the push/pop server we built during the Rust training

 ## Experimental Evaluation